Bethlehem

 In Amarna letters, an Egyptian archive of Cuneiform script, mentions “Bit-Lahmi fell to King of Jerusalem”.

-Constantine the Great of a Roman Emperor proclaimed the Edict of Milan which declared religious tolerance.
+Constantine the Great, a Roman Emperor proclaimed the Edict of Milan which declared religious tolerance.

 Bethlehem then became much more popular for Christian pilgrims.
 Many churches and monasteries were constructed around there.